Riemannian Generative Decoder: Experimental Details

-\section{Experimental details}
+\section{Experimental Details}

-\subsection{Protocols and reproducibility}
+\subsection{Protocols and Reproducibility}

 \paragraph{General details.} Non-overlapping train/validation/test splits were made using 82/9/9 percent of samples for each distinct dataset.
 Across data modalities, our models all use linear layers with hidden sizes \([16,32,64,128,256]\), and sigmoid linear units (SiLU) as the non-linearity between layers.
-Decoder parameters were optimized via \textsl{Pytorch} \citep{paszke2019pytorch} with Adam (learning rate \(2\times10^{-3}\), \(\beta=(0.9,0.995)\), weight decay \(10^{-3}\)), a CosineAnnealingWarmRestarts schedule (\(T_0=40\) epochs) and early‐stopped with patience $85$, typically resulting in approximately $500$ epochs.
+Decoder parameters were optimized via \textsl{PyTorch} \citep{paszke2019pytorch} with Adam (learning rate \(2\times10^{-3}\), \(\beta=(0.9,0.995)\), weight decay \(10^{-3}\)), a CosineAnnealingWarmRestarts schedule (\(T_0=40\) epochs) and early‐stopped with patience $85$, typically resulting in approximately $500$ epochs.
 Representations were optimized with \textsl{geoopt}'s RiemannianAdam (learning rate \(1\times10^{-1}\), \(\beta=(0.5,0.7)\), stabilization period 5).
 Spherical/toroidal representations used learning rate \(4\times10^{-1}\) and decoder \(\beta=(0.7,0.9)\).
 Representations are only updated once an epoch, necessitating larger learning rates and less rigidity via the beta parameters.
-For hyperbolic manifolds, the curvature was fixed at $c=5.0$ unless stated otherwise.
-The cell cycle and branching diffusion models used mean squared error as reconstruction objective, while the hmtDNA models used binary cross entropy.
+For Lorentz hyperbolic manifolds, the curvature was fixed at $c = 0.2$ unless stated otherwise; in \textsl{geoopt} this corresponds to the Lorentz parameter $k = 5.0$.
+The cell cycle and branching diffusion models used mean squared error as reconstruction objective while the hmtDNA models used binary cross entropy.